zackmeach/GridironLabs/data/README.md

 Keep provenance (source, timestamp, schema version) alongside each dataset.

 Notes:
-- If `data/processed` is empty, the app will start with an offline/banner warning and placeholder views.
+- If `data/processed` is empty, the app still boots; context stats will be zero and the matchup ticker may have no items.
 - Use `python scripts/generate_fake_nfl_data.py` to quickly seed players/teams/coaches/games Parquet for local UI testing.